-You can sign up in just a few minutes on your smartphone, and make trades in seconds with just a few taps.
 For the new generation of investors who are native to mobile interfaces, it is refreshing to see a broker that offers this.

 When you’re getting started, the tools matter a lot.
 And the easy-to-use app takes a lot of stress out of the equation for beginners, particularly those who prefer a mobile platform.

 The downside of the mobile experience on Robinhood is, of course, an inability to provide as deep an experience as you get on larger computer screens, or in traditional browsers.
 This may make the very first trades you make a bit intimidating, particularly if you don’t have a clear idea just what you’re investing in and why.

 That is admittedly a knock against Robinhood worth noting, but it’s not a fatal flaw.
 There’s a wealth of other great investor education sites out there that can teach you the basics.
 And to be honest, as you learn the ropes as an investor, you will eventually grow beyond native tools provided by your broker and find other apps, websites, and research that fits with your own trading style.